AndrewWarrington33/AndrewWarrington33.github.io/_portfolio/biostat.md

-*Even though the data itself is slightly right skewed (with outliers, both high and low), we have a large enough sample size to assume that the sample mean and standard deviation will be approximately Normal.
+*Even though the data itself is slightly right skewed (with outliers, both high and low), we have a large enough sample size to assume that the sample mean and standard deviation will be approximately normal.
 The anole observations are independent.*

 ## Calculating T test statistic: